 You will be well prepared to fulfil the growing global demand for graduates with project management expertise and capabilities to address the complex and changing organisations.

 You will enjoy studying at our well-equipped central London campus and work with our supportive academic staff to realise your full potential.

 Royal Holloway London Graduate School is located in the heart of Bloomsbury, central London.
 We have our historic base at 11 Bedford Square as well as a dedicated suite in the University of London's impressive headquarters, Senate House, opposite the British Museum.
 New for 2022 is the opening of our exclusive-use, modern teaching spaces in Stewart House.
 These three buildings, just a few minutes apart, provide an inspiring and vibrant environment to stimulate creative and critical thinking.

 On graduating you will have knowledge of how software products are planned, developed and delivered and the ability to deliver a project over a full project lifecycle.

 Core ModulesYear 1

-You will identify a significant subject area and problem faced by project managers.
+You will identify a significant subject area and problem faced by businesses and senior management in engineering.
 You will deploy business research methods, collect and analyse data, and produce a substantial written report of around 15,000 words to a professional standard.

 Teaching & assessment

-If you choose to study part-time the programme usually takes 2 years.
+If you choose to study part-time the course usually takes 2 years.
 However part time students may complete their programme of study over a period of up to 5 years.